 "My son Jamal Anderson Jr was shot and killed due to gun violence this morning February 8th 2020.
 I'm asking for help to raise money for funeral services and burial arrangements.
 My son was 5years old and he was a loving, funny, full of life kid that had Down Syndrome but was able to do whatever he put his heart into doing.
 He was a light to anyone who he came around and I just want my son to have a beautiful home going celebration.
 Gone too young but leaving me with soo much memories.
 So whatever your heart desires into giving I truly truly appreciate it from the bottom of my heart..
 Thank you.!"

-Hours later, city leaders and Milwaukee activists said more needs to be done to prevent tragic deaths like this one.
+Hours later, city leaders and Milwaukee activists said more needed to be done to prevent tragic deaths like this one.
 Meantime, a family member provided this photo of the child.

 "I thought, at the time, 'How tragic,'" said Alderman Bob Donovan during a Saturday afternoon news conference.
 "I shook my head and was disgusted.
 I think it's going to take a lot of us stepping up to the plate.
 It's going to take the faith community, the business community, the philanthropic community, individuals who really say, 'Enough is enough.
 Let's all work together in some capacity to address our failures and the problems impacting our community.'"